-To obtain a franchise to construct, own, maintain or provide services through any system within the City, to obtain a renewal of a franchise granted pursuant to this ordinance, or to obtain the City approval of a transfer of a franchise, as provided in Section 4-14-7(A)(2), granted pursuant to this ordinance, an application must be filed with City.
-The application form may be changed by the City Manager so long as such changes request information that is consistent with this ordinance.

-(B) APPLICATION CRITERIA.
-In making a determination as to an application filed pursuant to this ordinance, the City may, but shall not be limited to, request the following from the provider:

-- (1) A copy of the order from the PSC granting a Certificate of Convenience and Necessity. - (2) Certification of the provider's financial ability to compensate the City for provider's intrusion, maintenance and use of the rights-of-way during the franchise term proposed by the provider; - (3) Provider's agreement to comply with the requirements of Section 4-14-6 of this ordinance. - (C) FRANCHISE DETERMINATION.
+- A. FRANCHISE APPLICATION.
+To obtain a franchise to construct, own, maintain, or provide services through any system within the City, to obtain a renewal of a franchise granted pursuant to this ordinance, or to obtain the City approval of a transfer of a franchise, as provided in Section 4B-2-7 of this Code, granted pursuant to this ordinance, an application must be filed with the City.
+The application form may be changed by the City Manager so long as such changes request information that is consistent with this ordinance. - B. APPLICATION CRITERIA.
+In making a determination as to an application filed pursuant to this ordinance, the City may, but shall not be limited to, request the following from the provider: - 1.
+A copy of the order from the PSC granting a Certificate of Convenience and Necessity. - 2.
+Certification of the provider's financial ability to compensate the City for provider's intrusion, maintenance, and use of the rights-of-way during the franchise term proposed by the provider; - 3.
+Provider's agreement to comply with the requirements of Section 4B-2-6 of this ordinance. - C. FRANCHISE DETERMINATION.
 The City, in its discretion, shall determine the award of any franchise on the basis of these and other considerations relevant to the use of the rights-of-way, without competitive bidding.